Updated: April 6, 2023 - 9 min read

 Treat your development team right, and they’ll treat your product right.
 (Being an active listener, which we’ve just gone over, is an important part of this.)

 If you’re lucky and you’ve built up the right team, they won’t just be working for you because they need the money.
 They’re choosing to spend their talents building a great product with you because they care about the vision.
 Take that for granted and you might see them searching for a better place for those talents.
 High employee turnover is highly disruptive to product development and builds a bad reputation for your company in the tech world.

 Moreover, as a Product Manager, influencing without authority is a huge part of your role.
 How can you expect to influence people and earn their trust if you haven’t been treating them well in times of conflict?

-If you disagree with someone, or take someone else’s side against theirs in a conflict, you still need to make it clear that your respect their input.
+If you disagree with someone or take someone else’s side against theirs in a conflict, you still need to make it clear that you respect their input.